Holidays up on the “sun terrace”

 A play paradise for kids – in every season

-Impressions Serfaus in Tyrol
+Video gallery: Serfaus in Tyrol

-The Serfaus underground: A central traffic hub
+The Serfaus Underground: A central traffic hub

-In the mood for a little history lesson surrounding Serfaus?
+In the mood for a little history lesson about Serfaus?
 Here we go: The Romans conquered the area in Tyrol in 15 BC.
 The ancient historians referred to the Alpine tribe living there as the “Raeti”.
 Once Romans and Raeti mixed over the course of several centuries, they became the Rhaeto-Romanic people.